 Ugly Dog: ...But those close to me call me "Slick Dog"!

 Wage: Which is not his name.

-- Slobs vs. Snobs: The wacky and carefree Uglydolls vs. the straight-laced and nearly-identical citizens of Perfection.
+- Slobs Versus Snobs: The wacky and carefree UglyDolls vs. the straight-laced and nearly-identical citizens of Perfection.

 - Spelling Song: Lou spells the word "ugly" a few times throughout "The Ugly Truth".